GurnoorSH/Data-Analysis-and-IVR-Optimization/README.md

 - **IVR Improvements**: Proposes automation for frequent issues like **flight changes**, **seating preferences**, and **loyalty inquiries**.

 ## Output
--**Predictions**: The predicted call reasons are saved in test.csv.
+- **Predictions**: The predicted call reasons are saved in test.csv.
--**IVR Recommendations**: Proposes specific improvements to automate frequent call reasons and reduce agent intervention.
+- **IVR Recommendations**: Proposes specific improvements to automate frequent call reasons and reduce agent intervention.
 ## License
 This project is licensed under the MIT License.